-Other conflicts with a global impact that may arise from time to time could have a material adverse effect on our business, results of operations, and/or financial condition.
+Other conflicts with a global impact that may arise from time to time, including conflicts in the Middle East, could have a material adverse effect on our business, results of operations, and/or financial condition.

 We may need to raise additional funds in the future in order to execute our business plan and these funds may not be available to us when it needs them.
 If we cannot raise additional funds when we need them, our business, prospects, financial condition and operating results could be negatively affected.